MCP Server SDK Usage

 - Connection timeout settings

-Server configuration is handled through the ServerConfig class, which contains essential server metadata McpServerInitialize
+Server configuration is handled through the ServerConfig class, which contains essential server metadata McpServerInitialize.
+The configuration

 During initialization, the server processes protocol version negotiation where it responds with the highest supported version or matches the client's